Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 40

-It is located in the center of Orvieto and is a masterpiece of Renaissance engineering, it was built in the sixteenth century to guarantee water to citizens at all times of the year, especially in case of disaster or prolonged attack.
-The birth of the Well of Orvieto draws inspiration from the Irish cave known today as the Purgatory of St Patrick.
+Located in the center of Orvieto, it is a masterpiece of Renaissance engineering.
+Built in the 16th century to ensure water supplies for the city's residents year-round, especially in times of disaster or prolonged attacks, the Orvieto Well draws inspiration from the Irish cave known today as St. Patrick's Purgatory.

 1 hour Admission ticket included